havatv/qgismultidistancebufferplugin/help/source/index.rst

 The attribute table of the result dataset will have one column / field named *distance*, that contains the (maximum) distance for the (multi)polygon.
-The memory layer containing the data set is added to the QGIS table of contents.
+The memory layer containing the dataset is added to the QGIS table of contents.

 If 100 and 200 are provided as distances, the result dataset will